-1. Some kind of practical resource that can be used in a ministry context

-2. A 2-3 page rational, referencing your own theological vision of children's ministry, that explains what you have created/developed and why it is needed.
+- 1. Some kind of practical resource that can be used in a ministry context - 2.
+A 3 4 page rational, referencing your own theological vision of children's ministry, that explains what you have created/developed and why it is needed.

 Examples of this assignment will be given in class.
 This assignment has a lot of flexibility.
-In the past, students have developed some marvelous resources: a "lego-story" to be used in their church's VBS; a handbook for churches to welcome children with special needs; an illustrated children's book about a child whose grandmother has dementia; a resource to teach children to pray; liturgies and prayers for dead pets, first day of school and the start of summer holidays and a job description for a children's minister in their church.
-One student developed a short handbook for children who were experiencing their parents' divorce; another student developed an Easter event for the children in her own church.
+In the past, students have developed some marvelous resources: a "lego-story" to be used in their church's VBS; a handbook for churches to welcome children with special needs; an illustrated children's book about a child whose grandmother has dementia; a resource to teach children to pray; liturgies and prayers for dead pets, first day of school and the start of summer holidays and a job description for a youth minister in their church.
+One student developed a short handbook for children who were experiencing their parents' divorce; another student developed an Easter event for the children in her own church; a resource to teach young people about the Church's role in the Indian Residential Schools and the church's responsibility and role in reconciliation.
 More examples will be given in class, and I will work with you to match your resource development to your ministry context.